koolaji/docker-image-dind-sshd/README.md

 ## Start isolated docker engine
  - use `privileged: true` when you start the container

- - configuring and the docker client config ( /root/.docker/config.json) key using ENV `DOCKER_CLIENT_CONFIG_JSON`
+ - configuring and the docker client config (/root/.docker/config.json) key using ENV `DOCKER_CLIENT_CONFIG_JSON`

-This way you run a fresh, isolated docker engine inside the container ( true dind )
+This way you run a fresh, isolated docker engine inside the container (real dind)

 ## More option